We’ve done a deep dive research into who owns your favorite watch brands. So that you don’t have to.

 The Richemont Group is another Swiss watch group.

 Though own brands in a wide range of industries.
-From French fashion houses, to jewelry and tobacco.
+From French fashion houses to jewelry and luxury goods.
 Yet their watch brands are truly spectacular.

 Richemont Group Watch Brands